After Baby Arrives

 - put you in contact with the Child and Family Health Nursing Service.

 Sometimes babies requiring care in the SCN may need a longer hospital stay than the mother.
-In these instances, the mother will be discharged from hospital before the baby.
-For women who live out of area, limited accommodation may be available this can be discussed with the midwife, nurse or social worker.
-Maitland Hospital also provides an area for rooming in when your baby requires more regularly feeding and is being prepared for discharge.
-Please ask your SCN nurse or midwife.
+In these instances the mother will be discharged from hospital before the baby.
+For families who live out of area, limited accommodation may be available with Ronald McDonald House.

 Keeping you and your baby safe while in hospital